armadillu/ofxRemoteUI/README.md

 * ofxRemoteUI can be used outside OF in any C++ project, and in Processing thx to [@kritzikratzi](http://github.com/kirtzikratzi)
 * Easy to use C++ Macros hide complexity away, very easy to plug into any existing project.
 * Support for native ofParameters of compatible types (int, float, bool, string ofColor, ofVec).
 Allows you to edit native OF ofParameter types from RemoteUI.
 See "example-ofParameter". *outdated!
-* Control parameters from any web browser through websockets (requires ofxLibWebsockets).
+* Control parameters from any web browser through its web gui.

 ## Dependencies

 * ofxXmlSettings
 * ofxOsc
 * ofxPoco in OperFrameworks version > 0.9.8
-* ofxLibWebsockets *optional

 ## Available Clients

 * Native OSX client, feature complete (this should be your first choice)
 * Built in client (inside the OF app) for basic edits, saving, resetting, and global and group preset loading and saving.
 * WebClient based on [dat.GUI](https://github.com/dataarts/dat.gui).
 Connect to OpenFrameworks through websockets (thx to [@jackosx](http://github.com/jackosx)).
-* Native iOS client (WIP - OSC is not very reliable over WIFI and only basic features implemented).
+* Native iOS client (WIP - OSC is not very reliable over WIFI and only basic features implemented - deprecated).

 ## Compatibility